Winifred Duraisingam: 2007–2014: Early years

+2014–2021: Captain of amateur team

 In 2014, Duraisingam became the captain of the national team.
 In 2017, she played in the Malaysian T20 Women Quadrangual Series, but did not captain the team.
 The other teams competing in the series were the national teams from Tanzania and Thailand, and a team representing the Sri Lanka Army.
 In the match against Sri Lanka Army, Duraisingam top scored with 36, but Sri Lanka Army won by seven wickets.
 In the match against Tanzania, which Malaysia won, she top scored with 45*.
 Malaysia finished third in the series, which was won by Sri Lanka Army.

 In August 2017, Duraisingam captained Malaysia in the Women's twenty20 tournament at the 2017 Southeast Asian Games.
 The tournament matches were held at Kinrara Oval in Selangor, Malaysia.
 During the tournament, Duraisingam batted at number three in the batting order, and top-scored in consecutive games, with 25* against Singapore and 23* against Thailand.

 On 3 June 2018, Duraisingam made her Women's Twenty20 International (WT20I) debut for, and also captained, Malaysia against India at the Kinrara Academy Oval, Kuala Lumpur, in the first match of the 2018 Women's Twenty20 Asia Cup.
 The match was also Malaysia's first ever WT20I.
 Duraisingham later told Female Cricket that the tournament had been "a great learning experience" for the whole of her team.

 In January 2019, Duraisingam was Malaysia's captain in the 2019 Thailand Women's T20 Smash in Bangkok, Thailand.
 On 16 January 2019, she led the team to its first ever WT20I victory, against China, by 6 wickets.
 Her highest score in the tournament was 56*, in a match against Thailand A that did not have full T20I status.
 The following month, she again captained Malaysia, in the 2019 ICC Women's Qualifier Asia, also held in Bangkok.
 In that tournament, she took nine wickets, the most for Malaysia, with a best performance of 3/10 against Hong Kong.

 Duraisingam's and Malaysia's final WT20Is in 2019 were played against Singapore at the Indian Association Ground in Singapore, for the annual Saudari Cup.
 In that series, Duraisingam led her team to a 3–0 clean sweep.
 In the second and third matches of the series, she also top scored for Malaysia, and was player of the match, with 40* and 66*, respectively.